ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 Stichting CAVOE EVENTS reserves the right to modify this rulebook without notice.

-#### 1.2 Participant details
+#### Participant details

 The tournament is split into 3 stages: qualifiers, play-in bracket and final bracket.

 All bracket matches will be direct 1v1 best of 9 matches, except for the Grand Final and 3rd-place matches that will be best of 11.
 Freeplay and freemod are not enabled throughout the tournament.

-#### 1.3 Confidentiality
+#### Confidentiality

 The content of any correspondence with tournament officials and administrators are deemed confidential.
 The publication of such material is prohibited for both the participants and tournament officials.

-#### 1.4 Broadcast rights
+#### Broadcast rights

 All broadcasting rights of the tournament are owned by Stichting CAVOE EVENTS.
 This includes but is not limited to, video streams, shoutcast streams, replays, clips and TV broadcasts.

 Participants can not refuse to have their matches broadcast, nor can they choose the manner the match will be broadcast.

 Stichting CAVOE EVENTS has the right to grant the broadcasting rights to a third party.

 Further Stichting CAVOE EVENTS is granting broadcasting rights for single matches to participants if following criteria are met:

-The participant is taking part in an online match
+- The participant is taking part in an online match
-The participant clearly marks that the broadcast is for the tournament (e.g. "COE 2026 1v1" in the title) The participant only shows their point of view of the match
+- The participant clearly marks that the broadcast is for the tournament (e.g. "COE 2026 1v1" in the title)
+- The participant only shows their point of view of the match

-If you would like to acquire broadcast rights as a third party you can get in contact as outlined in 1.4
+If you would like to acquire broadcast rights as a third party you can get in contact using the details below.

-#### 1.5 Contact
+#### Contact

 For any questions, notes, or suggestions regarding this rulebook, please contact the tournament organization via [Discord](https://discord.com/invite/zJ7e6cTVFh)

-#### 1.6 Participant Details
+#### Participant Details

-##### 1.6.1 Participation
+##### Participation

 Players do not need to sign up prior to playing the qualifiers.
 Participating in any qualifier match constitutes a sign up and thus binds the player to adhere to the [osu! community rules](/wiki/Rules) in addition to this rulebook.
 Compliance will be screened by COE and osu! staff.